 Each time that an image has a purpose on your page, it should have an alternative text.

-- Back-up : ALT tags are displayed in place of the image in browsers when the file cannot be not loaded.
+- Back-up: ALT tags are displayed in place of the image in browsers when the file cannot be loaded.

-- SEO : It helps search engines to determine the content of the image and improve the semantic meaning of your page.
-That’s why image SEO is important to rank well in Google Image but will also have a positive impact in your whole search engines optimization.
+- SEO: It helps search engines to determine the content of the image and improve the semantic meaning of your page.
+That’s why image SEO is important to rank well in Google Image but will also have a positive impact on your whole search engine optimization strategy.

 How to write a perfectly optimized alt text?

-Alt texts should be built on two pillars : Content and Function.
-Your alts must describe your images (= content) and explain why you use them for (= function).
+ALT texts should be built on two pillars: Content and Function.
+Your ALT must describe your image (= content) and explain why you use it for (= function).